geist-org/geist-ui/.github/CONTRIBUTING.md

 1. [Fork this repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to your own account and then clone it.
 2. Create a new branch for your changes: `git checkout -b {BRANCH_NAME}`.
 3. Install [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) and then update project dependenices: `yarn`.
 4. Run `yarn dev` and view your changes on your local document site.
-(If you add a new document page, you need to run `yarn dev` agian)
+(If you add a new document page, you need to run `yarn dev` again)

 At any time, you think it's ok, you can start the following steps to submit your amazing works: